 BART's best TOD projects were built as part of a shared vision in partnership with local communities.
-BART realizes the importance of working with cities and communities to help assure that station area plans are achievable, support TOD and bolstered with implementation and finance tools.
+BART realizes the importance of working with cities and communities to help assure that station area plans and specific plans are achievable, support TOD and bolstered with implementation and finance tools.
 TOD projects on and around BART stations shouldn't simply grow bigger, but are greener, more walkable, and offer community amenities and services that are complementary with local visions and needs.
-This could take many forms: ensuring that a minimum of 20% of units are affordable to low and very low income households, and considering supportive services for residents with special needs; identifying appropriate civic uses such as open space or civic services; and establishing an appropriate scale of retail to increase walkability in the
+This could take many forms: ensuring that a minimum of 20% of units are affordable to low and very low income households, and considering supportive services for residents with special needs; identifying